-- A. All candidates are required to register and file reports in CFIS according to the reporting schedule outlined in the Campaign Reporting Act once a declaration of candidacy has been filed, even if the candidate does not raise or spend any funds.
-Candidates who have collected no contributions and made no expenditures shall file a statement of no activity. - B. Candidates who do not raise funds are not required to open a campaign bank account. - C. Receiving funds as a publicly financed candidate pursuant to the Voter Action Act is considered raising funds for the purpose of this rule.
+A. All candidates are required to register and file reports in CFIS according to the reporting schedule outlined in the Campaign Reporting Act once a declaration of candidacy has been filed, even if the candidate does not raise or spend any funds.
+Candidates who have collected no contributions and made no expenditures shall file a statement of no activity.

-[1.10.13.13 NMAC N, 10/10/2017]
+- B. Candidates who do not raise funds are not required to open a campaign bank account. - C. Receiving funds as a publicly financed candidate pursuant to the Voter Action Act is considered raising funds for the purpose of this rule. - D. Candidates who maintain a zero balance in CFIS for the duration of a primary or general election cycle shall be administratively closed by the secretary of state.
+[1.10.13.13 NMAC N, 10/10/2017; A, 3/22/2022]